Tiny House Statistics: Market & Trends (2024)

 Pros of Living in a Tiny Home

 Tiny homes cost less than a traditional home.
-Not only do tiny homes cost less to buy or build, as we discussed above, but living in a tiny house also cuts down on utility bills.
-Smaller homes cost less to run as people living there are likely to use less light, heating, cooling, water, and more.
+Not only do tiny homes cost less to buy or build, as we discussed above, but living in a tiny house also cuts down on your average monthly utility bill.
+Smaller homes cost less to run as people living there are likely to consume less energy for lighting, heating, cooling, water, and more.

 Tiny homes can be mobile and allow for more freedom.
 If you opt for a tiny home that you can easily move with a trailer, nothing is tying you to one place.
 Many people enjoy the portability and freedom of not being stuck in one location.
 The tiny home lifestyle is especially appealing for those who want to travel or have a place in nature.

 Tiny living is environmentally friendly.
 A smaller home makes it easier to lower your carbon footprint, consume less, and be more efficient.
-It's been shown that those who live in tiny dwellings consume much less than the average American- which makes sense when you consider that they've got much less storage space.
+It's been shown that those who live in tiny dwellings consume much less than the average American - which makes sense when you consider that they've got much less storage space.
 An added bonus: tiny homeowners can expect lower monthly electricity bills.

 Cons of Living in a Tiny Home